 The Information Center will have limited hours on some holidays and will be closed on January 1, July 4, Thanksgiving Day, and December 24 & 25.

 PO Box 4100

 Central to six world-class ski areas, a world-class recreational path system and along the shores of beautiful Dillon Reservoir, Frisco is at the epicenter of Summit County.
 It’s no wonder the headquarters for the Summit County School District, Colorado Department of Transportation, Summit Stage bus system, Summit County Library, Colorado State Patrol and Summit County Seniors are all located here.

 Thriving Business Environment

-Parks, schools, playgrounds, libraries, historic park, marina, Nordic Skiing Center, health-care facilities and shopping are all within easy access, often by foot.
-Events like Frisco’s Fantastic Fourth of July, Frisco Gold Rush ski race and the Colorado Barbecue Challenge combine beautiful mountain scenery and small-town atmosphere to create authentic events which speak to the uniqueness of mountain life.
+Parks, schools, playgrounds, libraries, a historic park, marina, Nordic Skiing Center, health-care facilities, and shopping are all within easy access, often by foot.
+Events like Frisco’s Fabulous Fourth of July, Frisco Gold Rush Nordic Races and the Colorado Barbecue Challenge combine beautiful mountain scenery and small-town atmosphere to create authentic events which speak to the uniqueness of mountain life.